 In more serious cases, the infection can lead to pneumonia, serious breathing difficulty, kidney failure and even death.
 The most serious cases generally occur with people of advanced age or who suffer a chronic illness, such as heart or lung disorders or immunodeficiencies.

-The main vulnerable groups are those aged over 60, with high blood pressure, diabetes, cardiovascular illnesses, chronic pulmonary disorders, cancer, immune deficiencies and pregnancy under the precautionary principle.
+The main vulnerable groups are the over-60s and people diagnosed with high blood pressure, diabetes, cardiovascular illnesses, chronic lung disorders, cancer, immune deficiencies and pregnant women (under the precautionary principle).

 No specific treatment exists, but in the cases mentioned use is being made of some antivirals and other medication that have shown a certain effectiveness according to some studies.
 There are, however, many therapeutic options to control the symptoms, so healthcare improves the prognosis.
 As it is an infection caused by a virus, antibiotics are NOT to be used as a means of prevention or treatment.
 However, patients with COVID-19 may possibly be given antibiotics on medical instructions because they might suffer coinfections caused by bacteria.